Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Method

 For each $G_t^{(k)}$ at viewpoint $\mathbf{c}^{(i)}$, the rasterization projects its 3D covariance $\mathbf{\Sigma}_{t}^{(k)}$ from the world coordinate system to $\mathbf{\Sigma'}_t^{(k, i)} \in \mathbb{R}^{3\times 3}$ in the camera coordinate system as where $\mathbf{J}_t^{(i)} \in \mathbb{R}^{3\times 3}$ is the Jacobian matrix of the affine approximation of the projective transformation. $\mathbf{W}_t^{(i)} \in \mathbb{R}^{3\times 3}$ is the viewing transformation.
 The 2D projection is divided into non-overlapping tiles.
 The 3D Gaussians are assigned to the tiles where their 2D projections cover.
 For each tile, the assigned 3D Gaussians are sorted according to the view space depth.
 Then the RGB value at pixel $(m, n)$ is derived by blending $\mathcal{N}$ ordered points overlapping the pixel as where $\sigma_t^{(l)} = \alpha_t^{(l)} P(\mathbf{z}_t^{(l)} | \bm{\mu}_t^{(l)}, \mathrm{\bf \Sigma}_t^{(l)})$, $\mathbf{z}_t^{(l)}$ is the $l$-th intersection 3D point, and $P(\mathbf{z}_t^{(l)} | \bm{\mu}_t^{(l)}, \mathrm{\bf \Sigma}_t^{(l)})$ is the possibility of the corresponding 3D Gaussian distribution at $\mathbf{z}_t^{(l)}$.

 Then we use the weighted sum, controlled by $\lambda$, of $\mathcal{L}_2$ loss and VGG-19~\cite{vgg} perceptual loss $\mathcal{L}_{\text{VGG}}$ between the multi-view predicted images $\hat{\mathcal{X}}_{(0,t)}$ and ground truth ${\mathcal{X}}_{0}$ as the denoising loss $\mathcal{L}_{de}$ to supervise the 3D Gaussians $\mathcal{G}_{\theta}$ as In the testing phase, our DiffusionGS randomly samples noise from standard normal distribution at timestep $T$ and then gradually denoise it step by step.
-The predicted $\hat{\mathcal{X}}_{(0,t)}$ at each timestep $t$ is fed into the next timestep $t-1$ to replace $\mathcal{X}_0$ in Eq.~\eqref{eq:q_sample} for sampling $\mathcal{X}_{t-1}$ at each noisy view as Then we use the stochastic differential equation version DDIM~\cite{ddim} to facilitate the sampling speed by skipping some intermediate timesteps.
-Finally, the generated $\mathcal{G}_{\theta}$ at $t = 0$ in Eq.~\eqref{eq:denoiser} can be used to render novel view images.
+The predicted $\hat{\mathcal{X}}_{(0,t)}$ at each timestep $t$ is fed into the next timestep $t-1$ to replace $\mathcal{X}_0$ in Eq.~\eqref{eq:q_sample} for sampling $\mathcal{X}_{t-1}$ at each noisy view as Then we use 30-step DDIM~\cite{ddim} to facilitate the sampling speed by skipping some timesteps.
+One clean image and relative poses are input for inference.
+Finally, the generated $\mathcal{G}_{\theta}$ at $t = 0$ in Eq.~\eqref{eq:denoiser} can be used to render novel views.